privacygmail cleanupemail security

 • Understand third-party sharing

-• Verify compliance claims
+• Verify the compliance claims

 4. Check for source code availability

-• Open source = can audit completely
+• Open source = full audit possible

-• Source-available = can review key functions
+• Source-available = key functions reviewable

-• Closed source = must trust completely
+• Closed source = you have to trust them completely

 5. Start with minimal permissions

-• Use metadata-only scope if possible
+• Use a metadata-only scope if possible

 • Understand what each permission allows